ballerina-attic/open-api-based-service/README.md

 ### <a name="deploying-on-docker"></a> Deploying on Docker

-You can use the Ballerina executable archive (.balx) archive that we created above and create a docker image the following command.
+You can use the Ballerina executable (.balx) archive that we created above and create a docker image by using the following command.
 ```
 ballerina docker pet_store.balx
 ```